mreinstein/regex-pattern-builder/README.md

+This branch differs from `main` in that it provides a "pure" js solution that doesn't call out to an external service.

+Also provides a UI for url pattern building.

 ## Regex Pattern Builer

 Writing rules to extract parts of a URL is hard.
 It should be, like...super easy, and stuff.